Santa Clara Employment Discrimination Attorneys

 California also has statutes that protect health care workers and patients by prohibiting health care facilities from retaliating or discriminating against them for complaints about premises’ safety conditions or quality of care.
 The purpose of the statute is to protect those who are charged with ensuring the health and safety of the patients as well as protecting the actual patients.
 The statute provides a rebuttable presumption of retaliation if, within 180 days of the filing of a grievance or complaint by a patient, the facility discriminates against a patient.
 Similarly, a rebuttable presumption of retaliation exists if, within 120 days of the filing of a grievance or complaint by a health care worker, the facility discriminates against the worker.
 A violation of this section subjects the facility to a civil penalty of $25,000 in addition to a misdemeanor punishable by a fine of up to $20,000.

 The employee who has been discriminated against in employment under this section shall be entitled to reinstatement, reimbursement for lost wages and benefits caused by the acts of the employer, and legal costs, or to any remedy deemed warranted by the court.
 A health care worker who has been discriminated against under this section shall be entitled to reimbursement for lost income and legal costs, or to any remedy deemed warranted by the court.
-Finally, Health and Safety Code 1432 extends retaliation protection to workers and patients at long-term health care facilities.
+Finally, the Health and Safety Code 1432 extends retaliation protection to workers and patients at long-term health care facilities.

 To review your case, speak to our Santa Clara workplace retaliation attorneys by calling today for a free consultation.
 Call us at 877-789-9707.